ibm-cloud-docs/blockchain-sw-251/internal/blockchain_images.md

     ```
     {:codeblock}

   - Use the `ssl.conf` file and your private key to create a certificate signing request.
-Click enter to acccept all the values you provided using the `_default` variables.
+Click enter to accept all the values you provided using the `_default` variables.

     ```
     openssl req -new -sha256 -out private.csr -key private.key -config ssl.conf